Cho Yong-pil: 2013–2021: Hello and 50th anniversary

 In April 2013, Cho released his 19th album titled Hello, which debuted at number one on the South Korean charts, eclipsing Psy's "Gentleman".

 On April 25, 2013, he returned to television with the showcase "Hello".
 This show was also broadcast live on YouTube.

 The album ranked number one on the Gaon Album Chart for the week of April 28 – May 4, 2013.
 Two songs from the album won first place on South Korean music shows: "Hello" and "Bounce".
 Following the success of Hello, Cho reissued 14 of his old albums.
 He later released a Japanese version of the album.

 In 2018, Cho held a series of concerts to mark his 50th anniversary as a singer.

 2022: Road to 20-Prelude 1

 Cho released the single album Road to 20-Prelude 1 on November 18, 2022.
 To promote the album, he released a 30-second teaser video on his official YouTube channel on November 15.
 The video contains the titles of the new songs "Moment" and "Like Serengeti".
-He will hold a solo concert, 2022 Cho Yong-pil and the Great Birth, at the Olympic Gymnastics Arena in Seoul from November 26 to 27 and December 3 to 4.
+He held a solo concert, 2022 Cho Yong-pil and the Great Birth, at the Olympic Gymnastics Arena in Seoul from November 26 to 27 and December 3 to 4.